FelicianoAnthony/Python_projects/README.md

 A simple website created with Django that can be hosted on your local machine

+# Machine Learning

+A simple machine learning model to predict total number of runs scored across all Major League Baseball Teams in a given year

 # Staging

 Current projects being worked on